cicodes/cicodes/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on Shopify Projects
+- 🔭 I’m currently working on AI Automation Project
 - 🌱 I’m currently learning conversion-oriented content writing.
-- 💬 Ask me about Shopify
+- 💬 Ask me about AI Aoutomation and Shopify.
 - 📫 How to reach me: ogzhn467@gmail.com